esh22nika/broker_lead_management/README.md

 ## Setup

-You need JDK 17, Maven, Node.js, and a MySQL 8 instance running locally.
+You need JDK 17, Maven, Node.js, and a PostgreSQL 16 instance running locally.

 Backend: